proxyagent/SCJingleConverter/README.md

 # SCJingleConverter
-ALL CREDIT GOES TO GREGGERSAURUS!
+-ALL CREDIT GOES TO GREGGERSAURUS!-

 The original repo can be found here: https://github.com/greggersaurus/OpenSteamController/tree/master/Jingle